+CREATE is the home for student research at Austin College.
 Located in the Wright Campus Center, Room 204, CREATE helps administer opportunities for Undergraduate Research (UR) for the students of Austin College.
-There are several different programs to get involved with research via the classroom or independently, and students can choose from group or individual research projects.
-Each project will have a mentoring faculty member to guide students through the process and opportunities throughout the year for students to show their work and share their knowledge.
+There are several different ways for you to get involved with research: via the classroom or independently, with group or individual research projects.
+Each project will have a mentoring faculty member to guide you through the process.
+CREATE will have opportunities throughout the year for you to show your work and share your knowledge.

 Majors: Biology, Economics From: Plano, Texas In the summer 2019, I had the opportunity to do cancer research at Dr. Waldmann’s Cytokine Immunology and Immunotherapy Lab in the NIH’s National Cancer Institute.
 Under the guidance of Dr. Kumar, I researched the complex interactions between cancer cells and the body’s signaling pathways.
 I also identified novel… [Read More]

 For me, the most exciting part of attending the ASCB-EMBO conference was seeing all of the new technologies that were available for molecular biology research.
 I got to see and learn about many of these new techniques, which was a huge eye-opener with regards to what is possible in terms of potential experiments.
 Before attending… [Read More]